 The Data Controller can be any type of company, organisation or individual, and need not necessarily own a computer.
 The size of the organisation is immaterial; the nature of the organisation is unimportant; the amount of personal data held is irrelevant.
-DGN is a data controller.
-The Chair of Trustees as the Responsible Person, will monitor compliance with the Regulations on behalf of DGN.
+DGN and DPC Ltd are data controllers.
+The Chair of Trustees as the Responsible Person, will monitor compliance with the Regulations on behalf of DGN and DPC Ltd.

-DGN is a notifiable organisation under the GDPR 2018.
+DGN and DPC Ltd are notifiable organisations under the Data Protection Act 2018.
 We must comply with the eight Data Protection Principles.
-The onus is on DGN, the data controller, to ensure that use of data by staff, trustees, volunteers or contractors does not breach the Data Protection Principles.
+The onus is on us, as data controllers, to ensure that use of data by staff, trustees, volunteers or contractors does not breach the Data Protection Principles.